aadithenoob/aadithenoob/README.md

 from Varanasi, India

 ## Projects
 I tried web dev like anybody else after learning some HTML in school, and learning what a "backend" is, with Flask.
+Figured out web-dev ain't for me.

 My latest thing is a Java CLI project, check it out: [JNote](https://github.com/aadithenoob/JNote)